Our People, Our Stories, Success Story, Trending@Truluck's

 Chef Paigton went to culinary school on the East Coast, where there was an emphasis on fresh seafood.
 That’s one key reason she landed at Truluck’s—our commitment to fresh seafood, particularly the trap-to-table story behind Truluck’s Florida stone crab.

-3. Amber Scheer, CPCE, Sales & Events Training & Development Manager
+2. Amber Scheer, CPCE, Sales & Events Training & Development Manager

-For 25 years, Amber Scheer has given guests an unforgettable dining experience at Truluck’s.
+Since 1999, Amber Scheer has given guests an unforgettable dining experience at Truluck’s.
 This sales & events manager has worked all sides of hospitality, from being a server to hosting, becoming a manager, working in accounting, sales and events.

 headshot of Amber Scheer smiling in a red dress with her arm up close to her face